No products in the cart.

 It’s almost spring!

-The chandelier I found as an interesting idea.
+The chandelier I found is an interesting idea.
 I’ve seen them pinned with solar lights in them, but not potted plants and the red, wow!
 I’m not sure I could be careful or patient enough to do a waterfall of flowers, but it is beautiful, especially with the milk can.
 How country is that?
-Part of our fall fundraising program we sell the allium ambassador.
+In our fall fundraising program we have offered the allium ambassador.
 Looks just like the chicken wire stakes above.
 That would be a cool Lorax/Wonka type look with real allium mixed in with the chicken wire balls.
 The bike painted in the garden just keeps my attention.
-I’ve seen blue, red and this bright yellow on pinterest, I may need to give it a try!
+I’ve seen blue, red and this bright yellow on Pinterest, I may need to give it a try!

 Be creative, be loud!
 Make a colorful home for colorful flowers.
-Here at Three Rivers Wreath Company our Spring Bulb Fundraiser is starting, you can earn money for your group, get some beautiful flower bulbs and have at it!
-Visit our pinterest page and/or send us any photos of what you do and we can put them on our board, show off a little 🙂
+Here at Three Rivers Wreath & Plant Company our Spring Bulb Fundraiser is starting.
+You can earn money for your group, get some beautiful flower bulbs and have at it!
+Visit our Pinterest page and/or send us any photos of what you do and we can put them on our board, show off a little 🙂

 Enjoy every minute of spring,